experientlabs/spark_playground/spark-yarn-hostname/readme.md

 After running `make run-ag n=3` you can visit this url [my.master.org:8088/cluster/nodes](my.master.org:8088/cluster/nodes) or [localhost:8088/cluster/nodes](localhost:8088/cluster/nodes) you’ll get the following web interface:

+Alternatively you can also use localhost to visit all nodes like [localhost:8088/cluster/nodes](localhost:8088/cluster/nodes)

 ![img.png](resources/img.png)